 - In Desperate Housewives, it was revealed that wound-way-too-tight Stepford Smiler Bree had never experienced an orgasm in her entire life.
 When she finally does experience one, the sensation is so strange to her she immediately jumps out of bed and runs to the doctor, afraid she had just suffered a stroke.

 - Frank Zappa: On the album "Fillmore East, June 1971" the track "Do You Like My New Car?" features a sketch where Mark plays himself, while Howie plays a groupie who is in awe of Mark's "professionalism as a rockstar."
 Yet she tells him that she's "unable to come" unless he sings "his big hit song to her."
 Being part of The Mothers Of Invention Mark of course never had a hit single, but since he used to be a member of The Turtles too he just sings "Happy Together" to her.
 This sketch was also based on reality, as Mark did once encounter a groupie who had this request.

-- The Velvet Underground.
-The album White Light/White Heat has the track "If She Ever Comes Now", which has been interpreted as being about anorgasmia.
+- Velvet Underground.
+The album White Light/White Heat has the track "Here She Comes Now", which has been interpreted as being about anorgasmia.

 - Amy Winehouse.
 In "You Know I'm No Good" Winehouse mentions being upstairs in her room with her boyfriend, where "he's in a place/ but I can't get joy."

 - One possible interpretation of the song Orgasm by X Japan is that it is about someone experiencing both this and its titular aversion.
 It may also be one of the first songs about MDMA to ever be published, at the same time.